vordimous/zilla-docs/src/how-tos/confluent-cloud/secure-public-access.md

 ### Create the Route53 Hosted zone

-> This creates a Route53 Hosted zone to for a a generic DNS record can point to the Confluent Cloud with AWS PrivateLink used by the <ZillaPlus/> proxy.
+> This creates a Route53 Hosted zone to for a generic DNS record can point to the Confluent Cloud with AWS PrivateLink used by the <ZillaPlus/> proxy.

 Follow the [Create Hosted Zone](https://console.aws.amazon.com/route53/v2/hostedzones#CreateHostedZone) wizard with the following parameters and defaults.